 Dark Horse is one of the first, if not the first, fans that followed our Facebook page the day Fan Fun with Damian Lewis came to life almost six years ago.
 She wrote her brilliant story for our Fan Story Series, followed the footsteps of Milo Shakespeare in Grosmont, Wales, and has become an occasional contributor on Fan Fun!
-We are thrilled to share her dream role for Damian today.
+We are thrilled to share her dream role for Damian today – especially today – because this week marks the 19th anniversary of Band of Brothers that made Dark Horse a huge Damian Lewis fan!
 Big thanks go to Dark Horse for taking the time to write about her dream role which I know many in the Damian Lewis fandom share.
 ENJOY!

 Suave.
 Sophisticated.
 Smart.
 Brave.
 Dashing.
 Debonair.
 Quintessential English gent.
 Words that may spring to mind when describing the fictional 007 himself, James Bond.
 Words that also spring to my mind when describing the handsome Damian Lewis as well.
 For me, he would have been the perfect Bond, and here’s why…

 Damian, for me, encapsulates what James Bond is meant to be.
 He is the perfect English gentleman; sexy and sophisticated, with that beautiful, upper-class Received Pronunciation accent, which evokes images of elegance, top hats and canes.
 (Remember Soames?)

 He can also absolutely KILL a suit, or a polo neck jumper (I confess to being distracted during episodes of Spy Wars); he’d have the Bond girls falling at his feet!

 As an actor, he can portray a perfect spy or double-agent; who didn’t love Nicholas Brody, even at his darkest moments?
 Or Hector in ‘Our Kind of Traitor’?